birc-ctib-2022/bed-2-grupo_loco/README.md

 *Would anything be more difficult if the features covered ranges instead of single nucleotides (like real BED files)?
 What could go wrong, if anything?*

+Yes it would make it more difficult.
+It would mean that the present comparison of only chrom index and chrom start would not nr sufficient for sorting the chromosomes.
+Overlaps in chrom 'start' and 'end' interval would occur.
+If we wanted a completely sorted and merged outfile we would have to take both chrom 'start' and chrom 'end' into account in the merging.

 *We wrote a tool for merging two BED files, but what if we had a bunch of them?
 What would the complexity be if we merged them in, one at a time?
 What would the complexity be if we merged all of the files at the same time?*